Three-coloring triangle-free graphs on surfaces VI. 3-colorability of quadrangulations: Introduction

 \begin{theorem} For every surface $\Sigma$ and an integer $k\ge 0$, there exists a constant $\beta$ with the following property.
 Let $G$ be a triangle-free graph embedded in $\Sigma$ so that every cuff of $\Sigma$ traces a cycle in $G$ and so that the sum of the lengths of the boundary cycles of $G$ is at most $k$.
 Suppose that every contractible $4$-cycle in $G$ bounds a face.
 Then $G$ has a subgraph $H$ with at most $\beta$ vertices, such that $H$ contains all the boundary cycles and each face $h$ of $H$ satisfies one of the following. \begin{enumerate}[(a)] \item Every precoloring of the boundary of $h$ extends to a $3$-coloring of $G_h$, or \item $G_h$ is a quadrangulation and every precoloring of the boundary of $H$ which satisfies the winding number constraint extends to a $3$-coloring of $G_h$, or \item $h$ is an open cylinder and $G_h$ is its quadrangulation, or \item $h$ is an open cylinder and both boundary cycles of $h$ have length exactly $4$. \end{enumerate} \end{theorem}

 Let us remark that if $\Sigma$ is the disk, the outcome (d) of the theorem cannot occur, since otherwise $G$ would contain a non-facial contractible $4$-cycle.
 As a corollary of Theorem~\ref{thm-struct}, we obtain a strengthening of the results of Hutchinson~\cite{locplanq}, Mohar and Seymour~\cite{MohSey} and Nakamoto, Negami and Ota~\cite{NakNegOta}.
+Recall that the \emph{edge-width} of an embedding of a graph $G$ in a surface is the length of a shortest non-contractible cycle in $G$.

 \begin{corollary} For every surface $\Sigma$ without boundary, there exists a constant $\gamma$ with the following property.
 Let $G$ be a triangle-free graph embedded in $\Sigma$.
 If $\Sigma$ is non-orientable, assume furthermore that no subgraph $H$ of $G$ is a quadrangulation with $p(H)\neq 0$.
 If the edge-width of the embedding of $G$ is at least $\gamma$, then $G$ is $3$-colorable. \end{corollary}